Conditions Updated 5/24/17

 Riser Lake + Lewis Butte

-Some remaining snow patches & wet/muddy sections.
+Mostly dry with some wet and muddy sections.
 Riser Lake has moderate elevation, combination of single track and double track.
 Lewis Butte is a steady climb on county road, double track and single track to stunning views and a fun, flowy descent.
 Best ridden in the Spring and Fall.
 Weedy in the summer.
 Discover Pass required to park on state lands.

 Starvation Mountain Loop

-Closed.
+Closed until the snow melts.
 An excellent full-day 29 mile ride in the Methow Valley.
 High elevations make for a retreat from the valley floor.
 The road takes you up to the top of the first peak, after that the trail is singletrack, much of it exposed sidehill.
 The majority of singletrack is downhill, making for an incredible 3.5 hour descent.
 Lightning Creek trail also open.
 No parking pass required for parking or riding.

 Twisp River Trail